-11 Where commodities of Group 3 are mixed with water prior to extraction to achieve a water content of >70%, this commodity group may be merged with Group 1.
+11 Where commodities of Group 3 are mixed with water prior to extraction to achieve a water content of >70 %, this commodity group may be merged with Group 1.
 The RLs should be adjusted to account for smaller sample portions (e.g. if 10g portions are used for commodities of Group 1 and 5g for Group 3, the RL of Group 3 should be twice the RL of Group 1 unless a commodity belonging to Group 3 is successfully validated at a lower level).

-Commodity groups Typical commodity categories Typical representative commodities
+Commodity groups Typical commodity categories wthin the group Typical representative commodities within the category

-6. "Difficult or unique commodities" 12 Hops Cocoa beans and products thereof, coffee, tea Spices
+6. "Difficult or Hops

+unique Cocoa beans and products thereof, coffee,

+commodifies" 12 tea

+Spices

 7. Meat Red muscle Beef, pork, lamb, game, horse

-(muscle) and Seafood White muscle Chicken, duck, turkey
+(muscle) and White muscle Chicken, duck, turkey

-Offal Liver, kidney
+Seafood Offal Liver, kidney

 Fish Cod, haddock, salmon, trout

-8. Milk and Milk Cow, goat and buffalo milk
+8. Milk and milk Milk Cow, goat and buffalo milk

-milk products Cheese Cow and goat cheese
+products Cheese Cow and goat cheese

 Dairy products Yogurt, cream

 9. Eggs Eggs Chicken, duck, quail and goose eggs

 10. Fat from Fat from meat Kidney fat, lard

-food of Milk fat 13 Butter
+food of animal Milk fat 13 Butter

-animal origin
+origin